Azure/azure-sdk-for-js/documentation/test-quickstart.md

 ## Code structure

 If you are the first time to generate SDK you could enable the config `generate-test: true` in `README.md`.
-We'll generate simple utils and a sample test file for you with.
+We'll generate simple utils and a sample test file for you.

 ```yml
 generate-test: true
 ```

 They only contains basics for testing, you need to update to your own utility and test cases.
-So the overall structure will be similar to below:
+The overall structure will be similar to below:

 _Note: the structure of `test` folder has slight differences between high-level and rest-level clients.
 In HLC we only have one file under the `test` folder which contains all contents.
 But in RLC we separate the sample test and utils._